Netflix/conductor/docs/docs/reference-docs/fork-task.md

 }
 ```

-See [JOIN](../../reference-docs/join-task) for more details ni the JOIN aspect of the FORK.
+See [JOIN](../../reference-docs/join-task) for more details on the JOIN aspect of the FORK.